-- The Reserve and Auxiliary Forces (Protection of Civil Interests) Act 1951 is amended as follows. - 2 In section 16 (protection of tenure of certain rented premises by extension of Housing Act 1988) as it applies otherwise than to Scotland - (a) omit subsection (1); - (b) in subsection (2)(a) omit "which is a periodic tenancy"; - (c) in subsection (3), for "Neither subsection (1) nor subsection (2) above applies" substitute "Subsection (2) does not apply"; - (d) in subsection (4), for "subsections (1) and" substitute "subsection". - In section 17 (provision supplementary to section 16 of that Act) as it applies otherwise than to Scotland - (a) omit subsection (1); - (b) in subsection (2) - (i) in paragraph (a) omit "which is a periodic tenancy"; - (ii) for paragraph (b) and the words after it substitute - - "(b) immediately before the time when the tenancy would otherwise have come to an end as mentioned in paragraph (a) - (i) the tenant under the terms of the tenancy has the exclusive occupation of some accommodation (in this section referred to as "the separate accommodation"), and has the use of other accommodation in common with another person or other persons, not being or including the landlord, but - (ii) by reason only of such circumstances as are mentioned in section 16(4), subsection (1) of section 3 of the Housing Act 1988 (provisions where tenant shares accommodation with persons other than landlord) does not have effect with respect to the separate accommodation, during the remainder of the period of protection, section 3 of the Housing Act 1988 applies in relation to the separate accommodation as if the circumstances referred to in sub-paragraph (ii) did not exist and, accordingly, as if the tenancy had become an assured tenand cy immediately before it would otherwise have e come to an e end.";
+- 1 The Reserve and Auxiliary Forces (Protection of Civil Interests) Act 1951 is amended as follows. - 2 In section 16 (protection of tenure of certain rented premises by extension of Housing Act 1988) as it applies otherwise than to Scotland - (a) omit subsection (1); - (b) in subsection (2)(a) omit "which is a periodic tenancy"; - (c) in subsection (3), for "Neither subsection (1) nor subsection (2) above applies" substitute "Subsection (2) does not apply"; - (d) in subsection (4), for "subsections (1) and" substitute "subsection".

+- (a) omit subsection (1);

+- (b) in subsection (2)

+- (i) in paragraph (a) omit "which is a periodic tenancy";

+- "(b) immediately before the time when the tenancy would otherwise have come to an end as mentioned in paragraph (a) - the tenant under the terms of the (i) tenancy has the exclusive occupation of some accommodation (in this section referred to as "the separate accommodation"), and has the use of other accommodation in common with 10 another person or other persons, not being or including the landlord, but - (ii) by reason only of such circumstances as are mentioned in section 16(4), subsection (1) of section 3 of the 15 Housing Act 1988 (provisions where tenant shares accommodation with persons other than landlord) does not have effect with respect to the separate accommodation, 20 during the remainder of the period of protection, section 3 of the Housing Act 1988 applies in relation to the separate accommodation as if the circumstances referred to in sub-paragraph (ii) did not exist and, accordingly, as if the tenancy had become an assured tenancy immediately before it would otherwise have come to an end.";

-- (c) in subsection (3) for "Neither subsection (1) nor subsection (2) above applies" substitute "Subsection (2) does not apply". - In section 18 (protection of tenure under a licence or rent free letting) as it applies otherwise than to Scotland, in subsection (1), omit "a statutory periodic tenancy which is". - In section 19 (limitation of application of Housing Act 1988 by virtue of sections 16 to 18 of that Act) as it applies otherwise than to Scotland- - (a) in paragraph (a) omit "the statutory periodic tenancy which is deemed to arise or, as the case may be,"; - (b) in paragraph (b) omit "before the time when that statutory periodic tenancy was deemed to arise or, as the case may be,". - 6 In section 20 (modifications) as it applies otherwise than to Scotland - (a) in subsection (2) - (i) in the opening words, for "Ground 16" substitute "Ground 5C"; - (ii) in paragraph (b) omit "statutory periodic tenancy or"; - (b) in subsection (3), in the words before paragraph (a), for "16" substitute "18". - In section 23 (interpretation) omit the definitions of "fixed term tenancy" and "statutory periodic tenancy".
+- in subsection (3) for "Neither subsection (1) nor subsection (2) above (c) applies" substitute "Subsection (2) does not apply". - 4 In section 18 (protection of tenure under a licence or rent free letting) as it applies otherwise than to Scotland, in subsection (1), omit "a statutory periodic tenancy which is".

+5 In section 19 (limitation of application of Housing Act 1988 by virtue of sections 16 to 18 of that Act) as it applies otherwise than to Scotland -

+- in paragraph (a) omit "the statutory periodic tenancy which is (a) deemed to arise or, as the case may be,"; - in paragraph (b) omit "before the time when that statutory periodic (b)tenancy was deemed to arise or, as the case may be,". - In section 20 (modifications) as it applies otherwise than to Scotland - in subsection (2) (a)

+- in the opening words, for "Ground 16" substitute "Ground 40 (i) 5C"; - (ii) in paragraph (b) omit "statutory periodic tenancy or"; - in subsection (3), in the words before paragraph (a), for "16" (b) substitute "18".

+7 In section 23 (interpretation) omit the definitions of "fixed term tenancy" and "statutory periodic tenancy".